VaishaliBurge29/Comparison-of-Time-Series-Databases-for-storing-Internet-of-Things-Data/TimeSeriesDatabase_Bechmarks_PythonCodes/ApacheDruidDB/README.md

 ### **4. `pydruid_(script_4).py`**
 **Purpose:**
 Queries ingested Druid data using the PyDruid SQL client.
+Used this as the second method to retrieve data using PyDruid

 **How it works:**
 - Connects to the Druid Broker service (`:8082`).